husskhosravi/AdventureWorks-sales-dashboard/documentation/data-sources.md

-# AdventureWorks Dashboard - Data Sources and ETL Documentation
+# Data Sources and ETL Documentation

 This document provides an overview of the data sources and transformation processes I used in the AdventureWorks Sales Dashboard.
 Due to data sensitivity, specific details about the data are not included.